lucasmontano/openweathermap-ios/README.md

 ### Step 3

+- :art: Install SwiftLint with homebrew using `brew install swiftlint`

+### Step 4

 - 🎋 Create your feature branch using `git checkout -b my-feature`

-### Step 4
+### Step 5

 - ✅ Commit your changes using `git commit -m 'feat: My new feature'`;

-### Step 5
+### Step 6

 - 📌 Push to the branch using `git push origin my-feature`;

-### Step 6
+### Step 7

 - 🔃 Create a new pull request